epiverse-trace/tutorials-middle/learners/reference.md

 [(Dynamical or Epidemic) Phase bias]{#phasebias}
 : Accounts for population susceptibility at the times transmission pairs are observed.
 It is a type of sampling bias.
 It affects backward-looking data and is related to the phase of the epidemic: during the exponential growth phase, cases that developed symptoms recently are over-represented in the observed data, while during the declining phase, these cases are underrepresented, leading to the estimation of shorter and longer delay intervals, respectively. ([Park et al., in progress](https://github.com/parksw3/epidist-paper))

+[Prediction]{#prediction}
+: Equivalent to forecast (except in a statistical sense when predictions can be any unobserved, including past, data).

+[Projection]{#projection}
+: The same as "simulation", i.e. a model run forward; often, but not necessarily always, assuming things may stay the same.
+A projection may be used as a forecast.

 <!-- ## Q -->